Investing in funds: what’s changed?

 The fee is 0.35% per year on the value of your chargeable fund holdings, and is calculated on the daily value of your holdings (up to £500,000).
 The minimum charge of £35 per year, where it applies, again is calculated daily.
 See examples on how the fee works

-Will everyone be better off?
+Is everyone better off?